davidkenneyart/atlas/docs/04-UX-Principles.md

 Atlas is designed to support human thinking.

-The interface should never compete with the work it is helping to organise.
+The interface should never compete with the work it is helping people understand.

 Every interaction should feel direct, predictable and easy to reverse.

 The interface exists to support building, not administration.

+The best interface is the one the builder stops noticing.

 ---